ninasdesk/100-days-of-code/log.md

 **Today's Progress**: Worked through the 'JavaScript Basics' course on Treehouse.

 **Thoughts:** Today I completed another section of the 'JavaScript Basics' course on Treehouse and created a mini Mad Libs games using prompt(), variables, and others.
 I had a lot of fun with it and I feel like I am really understanding the basics so far!!

+### Day 7: 26 August 2018

+**Today's Progress**: Review of the 'JavaScript Basics' course on Treehouse.

+**Thoughts:** Today I did a review of what I've already learned through the 'JavaScript Basics' course on Treehouse.